catppuccin/catppuccin/samples/README.md

 # Coding Samples

-Small samples from various programming languages to check how Catppuccin looks on them.
+Small samples from various programming/markup/config languages to check how Catppuccin looks on them.